-If your company existed at the time the relevant deregulatory provision came into force, it must obtain shareholders' approval (by the passing of a shareholders' ordinary resolution) before it can adopt the deregulatory measure.
-As the company will need to pass a shareholders' special resolution to amend its articles (requiring a 75 per cent majority vote) any necessary shareholders' approval could be sought at the same time.
+In general, if your company existed at the time the relevant deregulatory provision came into force, it must obtain shareholders' approval (by the passing of a shareholders' resolution) before it can adopt the deregulatory measure.
+The company will need to pass a shareholders' resolution to amend its articles (a special resolution, requiring a 75 per cent majority vote of shareholders) so any necessary shareholders' approval could be sought at the same time.

-Remove the authorised share capital clause.
+- > Remove the authorised share capital clause.
 The Act has abolished the concept of authorised share capital.
 A company is no longer required to have an overall cap on the amount of its allotted and issued shares.
-A transitional provision states that this is the effect of any authorised share capital clause remaining.

-The authorised share capital clause was in the company's memorandum of association (memorandum).
-The Act has changed the memorandum so that as from 1 October 2009 all numbered clauses of a company's "old style" memorandum are treated as part of the articles.

-You could remove this cap by deleting this clause, and any other reference to authorised share capital in the articles.

-If you wish to set a maximum amount of allotted shares, it would be preferable to remove the old clause and all other references to "authorised share capital" and replace them with a clear statement of the maximum amount of allotted shares that the company may have at any time.

-Remove the objects clause (but not if you are a charity).
-A company now has unrestricted objects unless its articles contain specific restrictions on what it has power to do.
-If the company still has an "old style" memorandum, its objects clause, which (as mentioned above) is now treated as part of its articles, will act as such restrictions.

-You can now delete the objects clause.
-However, until you file Form CC04 at Companies House, giving notice of this change, the deletion will not be effective.

-If you are a charity, your powers must remain restricted, so you should not remove the objects clause.
+This is the effect of that clause. - The authorised share capital clause was in the company's memorandum of association (memorandum).
+The Act has changed the memorandum so that as from 1 October 2009 all numbered clauses of a company's "old style" memorandum are treated as part of the articles. - You could remove this cap by deleting this clause, and any other reference to authorised share capital in the articles. - If you wish to set a maximum amount of allotted shares, it would be preferable to remove the old clause and all other references to "authorised share capital" and replace them with a clear statement of the maximum amount of allotted shares that the company may have at any time. - > Remove the objects clause (but not if you are a charity).
+A company now has unrestricted objects, unless its articles contain specific restrictions on what it has power to do.
+If the company still has an "old style" memorandum, its objects clause, which (as mentioned above) is now treated as part of its articles, will act as such restrictions. - You can now delete the objects clause.
+However, until you file Form CC04 at Companies House, giving notice of this change, the deletion will not be effective. - If you are a charity, your powers must remain restricted, so you should not remove the objects clause.
 However, to simplify the company's administration procedures when producing copies of the articles (as explained below), the company would benefit from amending its articles to move the objects clause into the main provisions.
-And, to help the interpretation of the provisions, the new objects should be described and drafted as "restrictions", not powers.
+And, for the benefit of the interpretation of the provisions, the new objects should be described as "restrictions", not powers. - > Remove the 21 day notice period for shareholders' meetings.
+The minimum notice period for a private company's shareholders' meeting is now 14 days or any longer period that the articles may specify.
+If your articles are based on a previous version of Table A, they may require you to give 21 days' notice.
+You can amend your articles to shorten this.